aparo/pyes/README.rst

            Added contrib with mailman indexing.

+           Autodetect if django is available and added related functions.

 v.
 0.13.1: Added jython support (HTTP only for now).

 v.
 0.13.0: API Changes: errors -> exceptions.